Purple Rain (album): Rankings

 Purple Rain is regarded as one of the greatest albums of all time by numerous publications.
 Rolling Stone ranked Purple Rain number two on its list of the 100 Best Albums of the 1980s and number eight on its list of the 500 Greatest Albums of All Time.
 In their list of The 25 Greatest Soundtracks of All Time, Purple Rain was ranked second, behind the Beatles' Help!.
 Time included it in its list of the All-Time 100 Albums.
 The album was ranked 18th on VH1's Greatest Rock and Roll Albums of All Time countdown.
 The Times ranked Purple Rain at number 15 on its list of the 100 Best Albums of All Time.

 In 2007, the editors of Vanity Fair labeled it the best soundtrack of all time, and Tempo magazine named it the greatest album of the 1980s.
 In 2008, Entertainment Weekly ranked Purple Rain at number one on their New Classics list, the top 50 best albums of the previous 25 years.
 The album was also included in the 2008 edition of 1001 Albums You Must Hear Before You Die.
 In 2012, Slant Magazine ranked the album at number two on its list of Best Albums of the 1980s.
 In 2012, Entertainment Weekly also ranked the album at number two on their list of the 100 Greatest Albums Ever.

 In 2018, Pitchfork regarded it as the best album of the 1980s, ranking it at number one on its list of the 200 Best Albums of the 1980s.
-In 2002, the album had placed at No. 12 on Pitchfork's Top 100 Albums of the decade list.)
+In 2002, the album was ranked at number 12 on Pitchforks Top 100 Albums of the decade list.
 In Billboard's list of All 92 Diamond-Certified Albums Ranked From Worst to Best: Critic's Take, Purple Rain was ranked first.
 Consequence of Sound, in its ranking of the greatest albums of all time, placed Purple Rain at number one.
 The 2024 Apple Music 100 Best Albums poll ranked Purple Rain as number four.
 In its ranking of the 101 Greatest Film Soundtracks of All Time, Rolling Stone ranked Purple Rain as the number one album.